linyujo/aboutRaine/README.md

   - [postcss](https://github.com/postcss/postcss)

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.